 Funding Opportunities

-Research Computing offers funding opportunities through the University of Minnesota Informatics Institute.
-UMII funding enables UMN faculty and graduate students across all disciplines to advance their informatics research by supporting research proposals that are innovative, align with new or existing initiatives, seek to develop new multidisciplinary collaborations, and identify means to sustain UMN-based research.
+Research Computing offers funding opportunities for faculty, researchers, and graduate students at U of M. RC funding enables U of M faculty and graduate students across all disciplines to advance their informatics research by supporting research proposals that are innovative, align with new or existing initiatives, seek to develop new multidisciplinary collaborations, and identify means to sustain University of Minnesota-based research.
 More information on funding opportunities and instructions on how you can apply is provided below.

 Expand all